-The Writing Center offers a range of services to assist faculty in working with their students’ writing.
-To arrange for any of the following services or for more information, contact director Jaime Warburton by phone (274-3599) or email (firstname.lastname@example.org).
+The Writing Center also offers a range of services to assist faculty in working with their students’ writing.
+To arrange for any of the following services or for more information, contact director Jaime Warburton by phone (274-3543) or email (email@example.com).

 - Conferences with individual students writing papers for your course.
 (See below for more information on referring individual students.)

 - Small group workshops with students from your class on generating, organizing, and developing ideas and peer reviewing classmate’s drafts.

 - Class visits by members of the Writing Center staff to explain our services and encourage your students to take advantage of them.

 - Consultations on designing effective writing assignments, incorporating writing instruction and writing as a process into content courses, and evaluating student writing.

 - Instructional handouts on many aspects of writing for you to copy and distribute to your classes